-ExxonMobil Foundation Funds Summer Jobs Program to Aid Dallas County Nonprofit Agencies
+ExxonMobil Foundation Funds Summer Jobs Program to Aid Dallas Area Nonprofit Agencies

 Agencies accepting applications from college students for summer intern positions

-- Positions provide range of experience for students to help community
+- Positions provide range of experience for students to enhance their skills while helping community

-The program provides much-needed assistance to nonprofit agencies and helps college students gain valuable work experience and a better understanding of the important role of nonprofit organizations.
+IRVING, Texas--(BUSINESS WIRE)-- The ExxonMobil Foundation today announced the 30 Dallas County nonprofit agencies to receive grants through the 2014 ExxonMobil Community Summer Jobs Program.
+The eight-week summer program provides assistance to nonprofit agencies while enabling college students to gain valuable work experience and a better understanding of the important role of nonprofit organizations.

-Paid summer internship positions involve students in a range of activities, such as coordinating housing for area residents to implementing summer programs for underprivileged children.
-In addition to daily internship duties, students also work on a group service project.
-Qualified college students interested in gaining hands-on experience in the nonprofit sector this summer are encouraged to apply.
+Paid internship positions engage students in a broad range of activities, such as coordinating camp programs for underprivileged children and developing marketing campaigns.
+In addition to daily internship duties, students also receive professional development and participate in a group service project.
+Qualified college students interested in gaining hands-on experience in the nonprofit sector are encouraged to apply.

-To be eligible, applicants must be current undergraduate students returning to college as a full-time (minimum 12 credit hours per semester) sophomore, junior or senior in the fall of 2013.
-Interested students may contact the selected agencies, listed below, to request applications and learn more about available opportunities.
-Information is also available at csjpdallas.org.
+To be eligible, applicants must be current undergraduate students returning to college as a full-time (minimum 12 credit hours per semester) sophomore, junior or senior in the fall of 2014.
+Interested students may contact the selected agencies, listed below, to request applications and learn more about available opportunities, or visit csjpdallas.org.

-Since 1990, the ExxonMobil Foundation has contributed more than $3.7 million to fund the program in Dallas, subsidizing 1,565 internships and benefitting more than 300 agencies.
+Since 1990, the ExxonMobil Foundation has contributed nearly $4 million to fund the program in Dallas, subsidizing nearly 1,600 internships and benefitting more than 330 agencies.

-Since the program began in 1971 in New York City, the ExxonMobil Foundation has provided more than $17.5 million to support nearly 5,000 community summer job internships.
+Since the program began in 1971 in New York City, the ExxonMobil Foundation has provided nearly $19 million to support more than 7,600 community summer job internships across the country.

 |AIDS Services of Dallas|